Guinea pig or hamster? They look similar, but they’re very different pets.

 Running

-It’s physically impossible for a guinea pig to run on a wheel and extremely harmful to the health of this small animal.
+It’s physically impossible for a guinea pig to run on a wheel, and it’s extremely harmful to their health.
+Their body structure doesn’t allow it, and it can cause permanent damage.

 Exercise Balls